12 FAM 030

 b.
 Confidentiality: In its Report to the Secretary, the Board takes care to safeguard classified information and afford it the measure of protection required.
 In addition, sections of the Report affecting personal privacy or ongoing law enforcement investigations will receive appropriate confidentiality and other applicable protections required under law.

 c.
-Signatures and dissent: All members must sign the Board’s report and thereby signify their support for and agreement with the report.
-In cases where a member dissents from any of the findings or recommendations, that member may submit written dissenting views.
+Signatures and dissent: All ARB members who agree must sign the Board’s report and thereby signify their support for and agreement with the report.
+In cases where a member dissents from any of the findings or recommendations, that member must submit written dissenting views.
 Any such dissenting views must be attached to the Board’s report and signed by the dissenting members.

 12 FAM 036.3 Managing ARB Recommendations